visit-dav/visit/src/doc/cli_manual/functions.rst

   RemoveAllOperators() -> integer
   RemoveAllOperators(all) -> integer
-  RemoveLastOperator() -> integer
-  RemoveLastOperator(all) -> integer
-  RemoveOperator(index) -> integer
-  RemoveOperator(index, all) -> integer

-all : type
+all : integer
     An optional integer argument that tells the function to ignore the active plots and use all plots in the plot list if the value of the argument is non-zero.

-index : type
-    The zero-based integer index into a plot's operator list that specifies which operator is to be deleted.

-return value : integer
+return type : CLI_return_t
     All functions return an integer value of 1 for success and 0 for failure.

 **Description:**

-    The RemoveOperator functions allow operators to be removed from plots.
-The RemoveLastOperator function removes the operator that was last applied to the active plots.
     The RemoveAllOperators function removes all operators from the active plots in the active visualization window.
 If the all argument is provided and contains a non-zero value, all plots in the active visualization window are affected.
 If the value is zero or if the argument is not provided, only the active plots are affected.